Ghana coronavirus: 24,518 cases; recoveries pass 20,000 | Africanews

 July 13: 24,518 cases; recoveries pass 20,000

-Ghana’s case load stood at close of the weekend stood at 24,518 but worthy of note was the fact that recoveries had hit the 20,000 mark.
+Ghana’s case load at close of the weekend stood at 24,518 but worthy of note was the fact that recoveries had hit the 20,000 mark.
 The Ghana Health Service reported 20,187 recoveries with 139 deaths.
 The active cases stood at 4,192.

 The recovery rate is one of the highest across the continent.
 Especially comparing it with countries whose case load has passed the 10,000 mark.